The Original Hebrew Word Shachah #7821 Means Worship

 “Jehoshaphat bowed his head with his face to the ground, and all Judah and the inhabitants of Jerusalem fell down before YHVH, Worshiping (#7821) YHVH.”
 2 Chronicles 20:18

 The answer is both.
-Lifting our hands physically symbolizes our gratitude, joy and praise.
-When we begin to know the overwhelming Greatness of our Creator’s Spirit we respond with a physically humble posture called Worship.
+Lifting our hands physically symbolizes gratitude, joy and praise and when we begin to know the overwhelming Greatness of our Creator’s Spirit we naturally respond with a physically humble posture of bowing called Worship.